 The faculty supervisor may contact the site supervisor to check on the progress of the intern.
 Student meetings, consultations with the site supervisor, or on-site visits may be arranged by agreement among the parties.
 At the conclusion of the internship, the faculty supervisor will assign the grade for the internship in accordance with the internship proposal and departmental guidelines.

 - Site Supervisor/Sponsoring Organization: The sponsoring organization agrees to provide a supervised, relevant learning experience for the student intern.
 The exact nature of this experience will vary from discipline to discipline and from student to student.
-The internship proposal serves as the formal agreement concerning specific duties and expectations of each internship.
+The internship proposal serves as the formal agreement concerning the specific duties and expectations of each internship.

 The site supervisor will ensure that the student is aware of all relevant company policies and procedures.
 At regular intervals, the site supervisor will communicate with the intern regarding the quality of his or her work.
 If the site supervisor believes that the intern’s performance is marginal or poor, the intern should be notified and given steps to improve his or her performance.

 At the conclusion of the internship period, the site supervisor should forward a written and signed evaluation of the student's performance (form provided by the Black School of Business).
 This evaluation should include a brief description of the intern's activities and an assessment of the proficiency and general attitude demonstrated by the student intern.
 The site supervisor is encouraged to write an expanded evaluation of the student's work.
 This evaluation should be reviewed with the student by the site supervisor and the faculty supervisor.